MicrosoftDocs/SupportArticles-docs/support/visualstudio/jdk-miss-xamarin-app-vs-2015.md

 ## Cause

-This issue occurs because Oracle no longer allows distribution of JDK in Visual Studio (as of January 2019).
+This issue occurs because Oracle no longer allows distribution of Java Development Kit (JDK) in Visual Studio (as of January 2019).

 ## Workaround